iGovPhil/gwt-joomla/README.md

 - Optimization, minifcation and sprites
 - Sanitize implementation of internal codes

+Known Bugs:
+- Panel-top hide region when no module is added on it

 ###### CHANGE LOGS
 **2014-01-29**
 - Fix feeds module bug